Certificate in Advanced Professional Counseling (CAPC)

 Additional Requirements for Students Needing Fieldwork Hours:

 Criminal and child abuse background checks for your state.
+Click here to review the guidelines.

 Obtain liability insurance (1mil/1mil) or provide a copy of your current personal liability insurance.
 If you need liability insurance click here and apply for either mental health counselor or clergy/pastoral counselor (your preference based on population you are counseling).

-The design of BTS’s Certificate in Advanced Counseling program allows exposure to variety of counseling topics, with focus on practical application and higher-order thinking skills.
+The design of BTS’s Certificate in Advanced Counseling program allows exposure to a variety of counseling topics, with a focus on practical application and higher-order thinking skills.
 I'm really impressed by the dedication and care for the students, and the way instructors shepherd to teach shepherding, and counsel to teach counseling.

 Beiye Gu CAPC, 2013